anseki/gulp-confirm/README.md

 # gulp-confirm

-Abort or continue the flow of tasks according to an answer (with or without Enter key) to the specified question. the flow of tasks pauses and waits for it.
-You can specify the way to decide to abort or continue.
+Abort or continue the flow of tasks according to an answer (with or without Enter key) to the specified question.
+The flow of tasks is paused, until the user responds and the next behavior is found by specified options.

 ![sample](cl_01.png)